Pony Up: SMU beats No. 25 TCU 41-38, 1st 4-0 start since ’84

+That was back in the old Southwest Conference days, only a few years from crippling sanctions that kept the Mustangs from even fielding a team in 1987 and 1988 after the NCAA’s so-called death penalty.

+“I haven’t been here 35 years.
+It’s a big deal for our fans, and I get it,” said Dykes, in his second season on the Hilltop after being an offensive analyst at TCU.
+“I don’t try to get caught up in all of that stuff during the season, just because I think it’s a bit of a distraction. … Look, I appreciate winning.”

-FORT WORTH, Texas (AP) — Shane Buechele threw for 288 yards with two touchdowns and ran for another score as SMU held on to beat No. 25 TCU 41-38, ending a seven-game losing streak in the rivalry and improve to 4-0 for the first time since 1984.
+Shane Buechele was 23-of-34 passing for 288 yards with two touchdowns and ran for another score as SMU held on to beat the 25th-ranked Horned Frogs 41-38 on Saturday, ending a seven-game losing streak in the 99th meeting between the schools.

+“It’s important for our fans to stay behind us.
+It’s really important for those guys to have our back,” said Buechele, the former Texas quarterback who is one of SMU’s seven graduate transfers.
+“We have their back.
+We need to roll together as a team.”

 The Mustangs went ahead to stay after jumping ahead 15-0 in less than 10 minutes.
-Their last 4-0 start came when TCU and SMU were Southwest Conference rivals, and not long before crippling sanctions led to the NCAA’s so-called death penalty when the Mustangs didn’t even field a team in 1987 and 1988.

-TCU true freshman quarterback Max Duggan’s third touchdown pass of the second half came with 3:37 left.
-The Frogs got the ball back a minute later after a three-and-out by SMU, including a snap that Buechele wasn’t ready for that resulted in a 23-yard loss.

-But after TCU coach Gary Patterson opted against trying a 51-yard field goal attempt, Duggan’s fourth-down pass never had a chance and SMU ran out the clock.
+They held on after true freshman Max Duggan’s third touchdown pass of the second half for TCU with 3:37 left.

+TCU (2-1) got the ball back after a three-and-out by SMU, including a third-down snap that Buechele wasn’t ready for that resulted in a 23-yard loss.
+The Horned Frogs got the ball at the SMU 41, but Duggan’s fourth-down pass never had a chance after TCU coach Gary Patterson opted against trying a 51-yard field goal attempt in the final minute.

 Xavier Jones ran for 79 yards with a touchdown, and caught a 3-yard TD early in the fourth quarter for a 38-24 lead.
 That ended an 84-yard drive that started when TCU running back Sewo Olonilua lined up in wildcat formation on fourth-and-1 and was sacked for a 6-yard loss when he looked to pass.